matthieu-sgi/Synthetic_Data_Blender/website_page.md

 # State of the Art

 Blender software is used to generate dataset for data segmentation models.
-This software already has been employed to create food data to train segmentation model.
+This software already has been employed to create food data[¹] to train segmentation model.
 The shape, volume, texture, color, and composition of food vary.
 Blender allows to generate a huge amount of data with variations (on food, lights and camera).
-In this case, the dataset trains a Mask R-CNN for instance segmentation.
+In this case, the dataset trains a Mask R-CNN[²] for instance segmentation.

 # Tutorial